 Videoconferencing serve as a vital lifeline for much of modern workforce.
 Therefore, safeguarding meeting security is paramount.
 Tap into these best practices for ensuring secure and private collaboration.

 As companies across the U.S. continue to embrace their hybrid and remote work environments, virtual meeting solutions have become an office must-have.
 These tools allow face-to-face video conferences between users in different cities, states, countries and even continents.
 For employees in a mandated work-from-home environment, they offer the next best thing to actually being in a room together.

-The growth of VTC hijacking
+The growth of meeting hijacking

 - Keep meetings private by issuing users a password or employing the “waiting room” function, which requires the host to invite each guest individually.

 - Don’t share invitation links on social media.

 - Stay on top of any software security patches provided by video-teleconferencing (VTC) companies.